 A cruciate ligament injury often causes pain.
 Often you may hear a popping sound when

 the injury happens.
-Then your buckles when you try to stand on it.
-The knee also swells.
+Then your leg buckles when you try to stand on it.
+The knee also

-You also are not able to move your knee as you normally would.
-You may also pain along
+swells.
+You also aren't able to move your knee as you normally would.
+You may also